rabieedev1996/DotNet_Clean/README.md

 <b>How to Run the Project<b>
 1) Clone the project.
 2) Add build configurations and set the environment variables.
-3) Run the project and navigate to the following URL: "http://localhost:{port}/swagger/index.html".
+3) Run the project and navigate to the following URL: "http://localhost:{port}/scalar".

+<b>To run the project, you can add the SampleConfigs.json file to the project configurations via Program.cs or use SecretStorage.</b>

 # Support